S. Husky Höskulds

 S. Husky Höskulds (born in Iceland) is an audio engineer based in Los Angeles, California.

 Biography

 Husky Höskulds moved to Los Angeles in 1991 to study audio engineering at the University of California, Los Angeles.
-He began his career working with Mitchell Froom and Tchad Blake as a staff engineer at The Sound Factory in the early 1990s but would quickly move on to independent projects with Michael Penn, The Wallflowers, Sheryl Crow, Tom Waits and a steady collaboration with Mike Patton on his various projects.
-Also important was the work with the producers Craig Street and Joe Henry, for whom he also recorded and mixed two of his own albums.
+He began his career working with Mitchell Froom and Tchad Blake as a staff engineer at The Sound Factory in the early 1990s but quickly moved on to independent projects with Michael Penn, The Wallflowers, Sheryl Crow, Tom Waits and a steady collaboration with Mike Patton on his various projects.
+His important work was with the producers Craig Street and Joe Henry, for whom he also recorded and mixed two of his own albums.
 In 2002 he won a Grammy for Best Engineered Album, Non-Classical alongside Jay Newland for the multiple awarded debut album Come Away with Me by Norah Jones co-produced by Craig Street.